TA108/Alarm_Clock/README.md

 # Alarm_Clock
-Making an alarm clock that rings in python
+Making an alarm clock that rings in python language